schoenbergerb/gkd-bayern-water-temperatur-average/readme.md

 # water temperature visualizer

-If you've got someone who does not believe in global warming, you can slap him that in his face...
 Water reacts slower to temperature spikes, and we have structured data since the 80s we can use.

 Everyone can proof this data here:<br />